Victoria and Albert Museum: South Asia

-The museum's collections of South and South-East Asian art are the most comprehensive and important in the West comprising nearly 60,000 objects, including about 10,000 textiles and 6,000 paintings, the range of the collection is immense.
-The Jawaharlal Nehru gallery of Indian art, opened in 1991, contains art from about 500 BC to the 19th century.
+The museum's collections of South and South-East Asian art are the most comprehensive and important in the West comprising nearly 60,000 objects, including about 10,000 textiles and 6,000 paintings' The Jawaharlal Nehru gallery of Indian art, which opened in 1991, contains art from about 500 BC to the 19th century.
 There is an extensive collection of sculptures, mainly of a religious nature, Hindu, Buddhist and Jain.
-The gallery is richly endowed with the art of the Mughal Empire and the Maratha Empire, including fine portraits of the emperors and other paintings and drawings, jade wine cups and gold spoons inset with emeralds, diamonds and rubies, also from this period are parts of buildings such as a jaali and pillars.
-India was a large producer of textiles, from dyed cotton chintz, muslin to rich embroidery work using gold and silver thread, coloured sequins and beads is displayed, as are carpets from Agra and Lahore.
-Examples of clothing are also displayed.
+The gallery includes the art from the Mughal Empire and the Maratha Confederacy, including portraits of the emperors and other paintings and drawings, jade wine cups and gold spoons inset with emeralds, diamonds and rubies.
+Also from this period are parts of buildings such as a jaali and pillars.
+Clothing and textiles produced in India, from dyed cotton chintz, muslin to embroidery work using gold and silver thread, coloured sequins and beads are displayed, as are carpets from Agra and Lahore.

 In 1879–80, the collections of the defunct East India Company's India Museum were transferred to the V&A and the British Museum.
-Items in the collection include Tipu's Tiger, an 18th-century automaton created for Tipu Sultan, the ruler of the Kingdom of Mysore.
-The personal wine cup of Mughal Emperor Shah Jahan is also on display.
+Items in the collection include Tipu's Tiger, an 18th-century automaton created for Tipu Sultan, the ruler of the Kingdom of Mysore and the Wine cup of Shah Jahan, the personal wine cup of a Mughal Emperor.

+As of March 2026, the South Asia gallery at South Kensington is closed for a major refurbishment and is due to reopen in 2028.